Privacy notice - Electoral Services

 Our data protection officer may be contacted as above or online at InformationGovernance@wiltshire.gov.uk (opens new window).

-To maintain the completeness and accuracy of the Electoral Register.
+We will process personal information to maintain the completeness and accuracy of the Electoral Register

 The electoral register